Tpichardo/azure-network-protocols/README.md

 5. To exit the SSH connection just type `exit`.
 Notice how our command prompt has changed, and typing `hostname` now returns the name of our Windows VM.

 <h2>Observe DHCP Traffic</h2>
+Release our Windows VM's IP address and request a new one from the DHCP server:

+1. Filter for DHCP traffic on Wireshark.
+DHCP, or Dynamic Host Configuration Protocol is used to automatically assign IP addresses to devices connected to the network.
+2.
 <h2>Observe DNS Traffic</h2>
 <h2>Observe RDP Traffic</h2>
 <h2>Delete Resource Group</h2>